YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZTDELIM
 ++++++++++++++

 $ZTDE[LIM] returns the piece delimiter/separator, as specified by -delim or -zdelim in the trigger definition.
-This allows SET type triggers to extract updated pieces defined in $ZTUPDATE andr KILL/ZKILL type triggers to extract the relevant pieces in the node value (of the node being killed) without having the piece separator hard coded into the trigger routine. $ZTDELIM is the empty string outside of a trigger context.
+This allows SET type triggers to extract updated pieces defined in $ZTUPDATE and KILL/ZKILL type triggers to extract the relevant pieces in the node value (of the node being killed) without having the piece separator hard coded into the trigger routine. $ZTDELIM is the empty string outside of a trigger context.
 It is also the empty string inside a trigger context if -delim or -zdelim was not specified in the trigger definition.

 +++++++++++++
 $ZTLEVEL